Sankeerth-g7/BLOG-APPLICATION/README.md

 This is the repository for a Blog Application developed by [Sankeerth-g7](https://github.com/Sankeerth-g7).
 The application provides a platform for users to create and publish their own blog posts.
 It offers essential features such as user authentication, blog creation, editing, deletion, and a user-friendly interface for readers to browse and interact with the published content.

-The application is currently deployed and can be accessed at [http://bloggers.my.to/](http://bloggers.my.to/).

 ## Features